jordanskole/ray-the-plant/README.md

 #### Particle Account

-In order to upload sketches to your Particle Photon, that neat little chip that will be powering our plant, we first need to create a Particle account.
-Your Photon is composed of two pieces, the device itself, and Particle Cloud, the online IDE that you use to manage all of your devices in the field.
+In order to upload sketches (explain sketches) to your Particle Photon, that neat little chip that will be powering our plant, we first need to create a Particle account.

-Particle Cloud gives you access to several methods inside your sketch that allow your Photon device to communicate with the outside world.

 Creating an account is easy.
 Just visit `build.particle.io` and click on the link to [create a new account](https://build.particle.io/signup).
 Go ahead and do that and come back here.

+Your Photon is composed of two pieces: the device itself and Particle Cloud, the online IDE (what is IDE?) that you use to manage all of your devices in the field.
+Particle Cloud gives you access to several methods inside your sketch that allow your Photon device to communicate with the outside world.

 #### Particle CLI Software